SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 1. Right-click  on the “Data Definitions“ folder and choose “New Data Definition“.
 <br>![](/exercises/ex3/images/03_03_0010.png)

 2. Give the name as Z_C_TRAVEL_U_XXX where XXX is your group number.
-Give a meaningful description and click “Next”, then “Finish”.
+Give a meaningful description and click “Next”.
 <br>![](/exercises/ex3/images/03_03_0020.png)

 3. Click “Next“.